 NPM co-founder Diana Vinokur originally designed this program for graduate business students to be placed on nonprofit governing boards across southeast Michigan.
 Original partners included the Corner Health Center of Ypsilanti, YMCA of Metro Detroit, and University Musical Society among many others.
 Board Fellows expanded to social work and public policy, and eventually included graduate and professional students across campus, placing hundreds over the years.

-This popular program migrated to the Center for Social Impact to continue engagement with leading nonprofit boards.
+This popular program migrated to Business Impact to continue engagement with leading nonprofit boards.

 1/2 OF ALL TEAMS IN MICHIGAN BUSINESS CHALLENGE REGULARLY IDENTIFY AS SOCIAL ENTERPRISES

-In 2014 the Center for Social Impact merged legacy programs with new innovations.
+In 2014 Business Impact merged legacy programs with new innovations.

 - 2012: Social Impact Challenge – an all-campus engagement for collective problem-solving around a complex social issue.
 Partners included the City of Detroit, Detroit Future City, and Education Pioneers.